krober10nd/SeismicMesh/docs/source/usrman/overview.rst

 Given a point :math:`x`, the sizing function :math:`f(h)` returns the isotropic mesh size defined at :math:`x`.
 In our case, we store a discrete version of :math:`f(h)` as a bi-linear gridded interpolant and query :math:`f(h)` during execution.

+The purpose of the :class:`MeshSizeFunction` class is to build this map directly from the seismic velocity model provided.

 *DistMesh* algorithm